 John Stapleton is an entrepreneur, angel investor, business leader and speaker with over 30 years’ experience in pioneering new FMCG categories, well known for his founding of The New Covent Garden Soup Co Ltd and Little Dish.
-He shares his views with Director of Finance readers on how Big Food is partnering with challenger brands and start-ups in finding new avenues to capture funding and regain consumer confidence
+He shares his views with Zoya Malik on how Big Food is partnering with challenger brands and start-ups in finding new avenues to capture funding and regain consumer confidence

 Consumers are increasingly demonstrating a lack of trust in what they perceive to be ‘Big Food’.
 This has been primarily driven by recent food scandals and a perception that large food and drink corporations do not either meet their needs adequately or take their concerns seriously.
 Areas where consumers feel more could be done include perceived wholesomeness or specific health claims of individual products; sustainability of product ranges; over-reliance on plastic packaging and a perceived lack of innovation to source alternatives.
 Consumers have sought businesses that appear to be aligned to their values.
 These have typically been smaller brands and are often start-ups.